How to help your children feel they belong after separation.

 Belonging in a Separated Family: Helping Children Feel “This Is My Place” in Two Homes

-This year’s Children's Mental Health Week theme, “This is My Place’’ is about the importance of belonging.
-Children deserve to feel that they belong.
-They need to feel connected and valued in a safe place where they can be happy, relaxed, loved and have the freedom to be themselves.
+Every child deserves to feel that they belong.
+They deserve to feel connected and valued in a safe place where they can be happy, relaxed, loved and feel free to be themselves.

-Feeling ‘This is my Place’ is never more important than when parents separate, and children transition and adjust to their new life, often between two homes.
-Knowing that change can feel unsettling and stressful, what can parents and caregivers do to help children feel secure, heard and that they belong?
+Feeling ‘This is my Place’ is never more important than when parents separate, and children need to transition and adjust to a new family life, often between two homes.

-No matter where you are in the process, getting curious about how each of our children experiences family separation is a great place to start.
+No matter where you are in the process, getting curious about how each of your children experiences family separation is a great place to start.
 We can ask ourselves: how do all the adjustments and changes feel to my unique child, given their temperament and their age or stage of development?
-Curiosity is a parenting superpower.

 When belonging feels wobbly after separation